SergPerep/bonfire/docs/math.md

 ## What do you need
 To calculate energy expenses you need to have:
 - **Annual energy consumption**.
 For gas and electricity for a year.
 - **Rates agreement `Tarieven overeenkomst`**.
-The document that you get after you made a contract with an energy supplier.
+The document where you can find information about rates and other energy costs that you signed up for.
+Energy provider should have sent it to you after you have signed up a contract.
+It may look like this [Coolblue Rates Agreement Example](./coolblue_minder_energie_2021.png).

 ### Annual energy consumption

-Consumption is basically how much energy (electricity and gas) you spend in a year.
-You have to figure out numbers yourself or visit [Gemiddeld energieverbruik](https://www.milieucentraal.nl/energie-besparen/inzicht-in-je-energierekening/gemiddeld-energieverbruik/#:~:text=Een%20Nederlands%20huishouden%20verbruikt%20jaarlijks,zijn%20in%202022%20grote%20verschillen.) to find average numbers for a household similar to yours.
+Annual energy consumption is basically how much energy (electricity and gas) you spend in a year.
+You have to figure out numbers yourself.
+If don't have this data, you can visit [Gemiddeld energieverbruik](https://www.milieucentraal.nl/energie-besparen/inzicht-in-je-energierekening/gemiddeld-energieverbruik/#:~:text=Een%20Nederlands%20huishouden%20verbruikt%20jaarlijks,zijn%20in%202022%20grote%20verschillen.) to find average numbers for a household similar to yours.

 For this example I'm going to use my own data for 2021 year.